KiSa04/PinK-/README.md

 Fixed

     Login Redirection: Improved user experience by handling failed logins with a clear error message and redirecting back to the login page.

-    URL Parsing: Optimized code efficiency by addressing issues with URL parsing, resulting in smoother performance with fewer API requests.
+    URL Parsing: Optimized code efficiency by addressing issues with URL parsing, resulting in a smoother performance with fewer API requests.

 To-Do